naomis205/Caffeine-Metabolism/README.md

 This project (c/o CPSC 103) aimed to analyze caffeine depletion in the human body through program design in Python.
-The program accepts two drink names at a time, and will create a visual representation of caffeine metabolism (based on half-life of 5 hours) over time.
+The program accepts two drink names at a time, and will create a visual representation of caffeine metabolism (based on literature half-life of 5 hours) over time.